ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 {{< /notice >}}

 A cool feature of tree-sitter is [queries](https://tree-sitter.github.io/tree-sitter/using-parsers#pattern-matching-with-queries).
-A query is build out of one or more patterns.
+A query is built out of one or more patterns.
 Each pattern is an [S-expression](https://en.wikipedia.org/wiki/S-expression).
 Tree-sitter can match these patterns against the syntax tree and return all matches.

 {{< notice example >}}